tklauser/go-sysconf/README.md

 `sysconf` for Go, without using cgo.

-Supported operating systems: Linux, Darwin, FreeBSD, NetBSD.
+Supported operating systems: Linux, Darwin, FreeBSD, NetBSD, OpenBSD.
-Support for OpenBSD, DragonflyBSD and Solaris is planned but not yet implemented.
+Support for DragonflyBSD and Solaris is planned but not yet implemented.

 All POSIX.1 and POSIX.2 variables are supported, see [References](#references) for a complete list.